biotope/website/docs/README.md

 - We keep focus on our vision.
 - Our goal is to ensure things are interoperable between Biotope instances, beside that Biotope should be as flexible as possible.
 - Instead of one monolythic framework we try to split up Biotope in lightweight services each with a dedicated goal.

-## Installation
-You can install the biotope boilerplate with it's cli using npx:
-`npx @biotope/cli init <your-project-name>` then change directories with to `./<your-project-name>`

-Or cloning this repo and run `npm install`

-## Documentation
-You can find the documentation [here](https://boilerplate.biotope.sh).

-In order to contribute to the documentation you have to start a local server in `./docs`, then start editing the files in docs.